PipedreamHQ/pipedream/docs/docs/README.md

 - [Contributing](/components/guidelines/) open source components to our [registry](https://github.com/pipedreamhq/pipedream.) or sharing via your own Github repo
 - Asking and answering questions in our [public community](https://pipedream.com/community/)
 - [Reporting bugs](https://pipedream.com/community/c/bugs/9) and [requesting features](https://github.com/PipedreamHQ/pipedream/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D+) that help us build a better product
-- Following us on [Twitter](https://twitter.com/pipedream), staring our [Github repo](https://github.com/PipedreamHQ/pipedream) and subscribing to our [YouTube channel](https://www.youtube.com/c/pipedreamhq)
+- Following us on [Twitter](https://twitter.com/pipedream), starring our [Github repo](https://github.com/PipedreamHQ/pipedream) and subscribing to our [YouTube channel](https://www.youtube.com/c/pipedreamhq)
 - Recommending us to your friends and colleagues

 Learn about [all the ways you can contribute](https://pipedream.com/contributing).